WilliamBidle/williambidle.github.io/docs/_posts/2022-12-04-Fun-with-Autoencoders.md

      0.50072366 0.5080269  0.49587056 0.49579388 0.5297682  0.22143435
      0.5013049  0.5169519 ]

 Not too shabby!
 Some of the values are definitely in the right ballpark, but there are still a lot that aren't even close.
 Generally this is okay, since we don't always want the output to be exactly the same as the input, but it should at least be close.
-Let's compute the sum of the absolute error across each feature for every data point.
+We can get an idea of the performance by looking at the sum of the absolute error across each feature for every data point.

+$$ error = \sum_{i = 1}^N|y_i - \hat{y}_i|$$

+Where the sum runs over the number of features N (in our case N = 32), $$y_i$$ is the $$i^{th}$$ feature of the autoencoder output (the guess), and $$\hat{y}_i$$ is the $$i^{th}$$ feature of the actual label (the real value).
+If every output feature is exactly the same as the input, then we expect the error for that data point to go to zero, indicating perfect reconstruction.

 ```python
 error = np.sum(abs(test - decoded_test), axis = 1) # compute the absolute error across each feature
 ```

-This essentially will tell us how far off each output is from it's actual value.
-If every output feature is exactly the same as the input, then we expect the error for that data point to go to zero.
-Let's visualize our errors in a histogram.
+Let's visualize the computed errors over all the test data in a histogram:

 ```python
 fig, ax = plt.subplots(figsize = (15,8))